In this article, we’ll talk about how you can maximize the ROI of your SEO (Search Engine Optimization) and content marketing.

 Because the people who are interested in a WordPress speed optimization article, are very likely to be interested in a solution that solves this problem.

-In the next section, we’ll dive deeper and explain why this happens and how you can apply this to your SEO and content marketing strategy.
+In the next section, we’ll dive deeper and explain why this happens and how you can apply this to your content marketing and SEO strategy.

 Stages of awareness